 Our hearing care professional will examine your ears using an otoscope to check for earwax buildup, infections, or other issues that could impact your hearing.

-(Middle Ear Function test):
+Tympanometry (Middle Ear Function test)

-We'll test how well your eardrum moves, checking for problems in your middle ear that could affect your hearing
+We'll test how well your eardrum moves, checking for problems in your middle ear that could affect your hearing.

 Common Questions We Get